carapace-finance/website/docs/protocol-mechanics/protection_sellers.md

 ![plot](../../src/assets/chart-3.png)

-## Data availability for Due-Diligence
+## Data Availability for Due-Diligence

 Carapace will provide the following info at the Carapace pool level:
 <ul className={styles.bulletpoints}>